shuaib7860/GraphHierarchy/README.md

   - Calculate the matrix of hierarchical differences for any graph/network
   - Calculate the mean and standard deviation of the distribution of hierarchical differences
   - Calculate the democracy coefficient for any graph
-  - Calculate the influence centrality for any node in a graph or for every single node in the graph in single instance of code.
+  - Calculate the influence centrality for any node in a graph or for every single node in the graph in a single instance of code.

 ### Installation